 - Meanwhile, toast the pecans and break them into pieces once cooled.
 Set aside.

 - Make the vinaigrette by whisking the maple syrup and dijon mustard together.
-Add the apple cider vinegar and whisk until combined.
+Add the balsamic vinegar and whisk until combined.
 Add the olive oil and combine.
 Set aside.

 - Once the Brussels are roasted, let them cool slightly.